 Press Release, National Concert Hall of Ireland:

-"The NCH is delighted to announce the return of its in-person International Master Course from 2nd - 7th August 2022.
-This intensive summer school offers Irish and international musicians the opportunity to partake in a series of masterclasses and seminars by world-renowned musicians.
-The IMC strives to build confidence in students and promote participation in chamber music.
+"The National Concert Hall's International Master Course returns from August 1st- 6th offering Irish and international musicians the opportunity to partake in a series of masterclasses and seminars by prominent, distinguished artists.
+This intensive summer school strives to build confidence in students and promote participation in chamber music.

 Please note you will need to include a link to a recent recording as part of the application process.